 As you can see, current peak is far from gold’s peak value on Silver Thursday in 1980.
 On the other hand this does not mean that gold price will have to go higher – past behaviour does not represent any guarantee for future performance.

-*charts have been created by using Chartoasis Sesame.
+*charts are updated every month, and they have been created by using Chartoasis Sesame.
 If you feel like analyzing gold’s historical prices, you can do that for free at www.chartoasis.com/sesame .
 You can download gold’s historical data using this step-by-step guide.

 **source of chart is http://en.wikipedia.org/wiki/File:Gold_price_in_USD.png